Signs and Symptoms of Orthorexia

 In fact, orthorexia still isn’t included in the diagnostic statistical manual as a clinical diagnosis.

-Often starting from a well-intentioned place to be more “healthy”, folks who have a vulnerability to developing an eating disorder (biological, cultural, and psychological vulnerabilities) can easily find themselves in a place that is quite unhealthy.
+Often starting from a well-intentioned place to be more “healthy”, folks who have a vulnerability to developing an eating disorder (biological, cultural, and psychological vulnerabilities) can easily find themselves in a less stable place.
+There are currently no formal diagnostic criteria for orthorexia, which makes it challenging for individuals to be officially diagnosed.

-Fad diets and new “wellness” trends encourage cutting out food groups, labeling certain foods good or bad, and hypervigilance around what is deemed “healthy” “clean” “healing” or “good” by societal trends.
+Fad diets and new “wellness” trends encourage cutting out food groups, labeling certain foods good or bad, and hypervigilance around what is deemed “healthy” “clean” “healing” or “good” by societal trends are partially to blame.

 This is one of the reasons why orthorexia can fly under many professionals’ radar- the vast majority of our society views these types of behaviors as a good thing.